-"Okay, good," Grace said as she motioned for Rowena and Liz to follow her through a closed door.
+“Okay, good,” Grace said.
+She motioned for Rowena and Liz to follow her through a nearby door.

 Watchers Council – Media Center – Continuous

-"Are we going live or download?" she asked.
+“Are we going live or recorded?” she asked.

 “Live,” the technician told her.
 “We’re just waiting on MSN to tap in.
 Should be any second.”